KOR

 6. Applications of HELIFLOT™:

-• Tap water treatment (for pre-treatment, particularly for microalgae and cyanobacteria removal in replacement of a flocculation and sedimentation process).
+• Tap water clarification (for pre-treatment or replacement of a flocculation and sedimentation process).

 • Sewage and wastewater treatment (for pre-treatment or sludge thickening).